As with all other industries, digital transformation has become a top priority for B2B ecommerce brands.

 For example, BlueConic customers can build and deploy machine learning models in AI Workbench using models such as CLV, propensity-to-buy, RFM, and more.
 For example, the propensity-to-buy model can predict how likely a customer (or account, in this instance) is to buy again.

 With this data in hand (or better yet, in a customer’s profile), you and your marketing team could send a perfectly timed email, for instance, to the decision-maker who bought last time to ask if they’re interested in purchasing once more.

 In other words, you can anticipate your customers’ needs based on their buying patterns and behavioral attributes (e.g. momentum and recency of their website visits) and entice them to order again — not to mention possibly prevent them from researching or buying from your competition.

-As this decision-maker — and others just like her — continue to interact with your brand online, their profiles will update as well, which will, in turn, inform the CLV model deployed.
+As this decision-maker, and others just like her, continue to interact with your brand, their customer profiles will update as well, which will then inform the CLV model deployed.

 Use case #3: Track your customers’ journeys — from first-time website visits to most recent orders — to orchestrate lifecycle marketing activities tailored just for them.